turbo-d/stream-player/README.md

 # stream-player

-A music streaming web player hosted on GCP.
+A web player for streaming music, hosted on GCP.
 Check it out [here](https://web-player-6zcf3l4wpa-uc.a.run.app/)!

 NOTE: If you are on an iPhone you need to either use headphones, or turn off silent mode to hear any audio.

+The repo consists of a React web player in [web-player](https://github.com/turbo-d/stream-player/tree/main/web-player), and a Go backend in [server](https://github.com/turbo-d/stream-player/tree/main/server).
+The backend communicates with a postgres db and there are data definition files in [server/db/migrations](https://github.com/turbo-d/stream-player/tree/main/server/db/migrations).

+Screenshots:
 ![Screenshot](https://github.com/turbo-d/stream-player/blob/main/images/stream-player.png)